nkuttler/django-chaos-engineering/docs/index.rst

 =========

-If your Django site uses JavaScript heavily and has a frontend that consumes multiple API endpoints for one page you can use `djangochaos` to simulate the failure of individual endpoints.
+If your Django site uses JavaScript heavily and has a frontend that consumes multiple API endpoints for one page you can use `django_chaos_engineering` to simulate the failure of individual endpoints.
 This can be useful for frontend experiments, especially assuming you use e.g. load balancers or multiple data sources in production where failure of single endpoints is plausible.